ntnhut/LeetSolve/docs/source/Dynamic_Programming/120_Triangle.md

 This solution finds the minimum path sum from the top to the bottom of a triangle, represented as a vector of vectors.
 It uses dynamic programming to calculate the minimum path sum.

-The algorithm initializes a `minTotal` vector of vectors to store the minimum path sum for each element in the `triangle`.
-It starts by setting the first row of `minTotal` to be the same as the first row of the `triangle`.
+The algorithm initializes a `minPath` vector of vectors to store the minimum path sum for each element in the `triangle`.
+It starts by setting the first row of `minPath` to be the same as the first row of the `triangle`.

 Then, it iterates through the rows of the `triangle` starting from the second row.
 For each element in the current row, it calculates the minimum path sum by considering the two possible paths from the previous row that lead to that element.
 It takes the minimum of the two paths and adds the value of the current element.
 This way, it accumulates the minimum path sum efficiently.

 The algorithm continues this process until it reaches the last row of the `triangle`.
-Finally, it returns the minimum element from the last row of `minTotal`, which represents the minimum path sum from top to bottom.
+Finally, it returns the minimum element from the last row of `minPath`, which represents the minimum path sum from top to bottom.

 ### Complexity